Megacity: Air pollution

 Air pollution is the introduction into the atmosphere of chemicals, particulate matter, or biological materials that cause harm or discomfort to humans or other living organisms, or damages the natural environment.
 This issue is particularly prevalent in developing nations.
 As part of the Global Environment Monitoring System, WHO and UNEP established an air pollution monitoring network that oversees 50 cities.
 Many urban areas have significant problems with smog, a type of air pollution derived from vehicle emissions from internal combustion engines and industrial fumes that react in the atmosphere with sunlight to form secondary pollutants that also combine with the primary emissions to form photochemical smog.

+Climate change

+Jakarta was listed as the most vulnerable city to climate change in a 2021 Verisk Maplecroft study.

+Cities are one of the most vulnerable parts of the human society to the effects of climate change, and likely one of the most important solutions for reducing the environmental impact of humans.
+The UN projects that 68% of the world population will live in urban areas by 2050.
+In the year 2016, 31 mega-cities reported having at least 10 million in their population, 8 of which surpassed 20 million people.
+Cities have a significant influence on construction and transportation—two of the key contributors to global warming emissions.
+Moreover, because of processes that create climate conflict and climate refugees, city areas are expected to grow during the next several decades, stressing infrastructure and concentrating more impoverished peoples in cities.

+High density and urban heat island effect are examples of weather changes that impact cities due to climate change.
+It also causes exacerbating existing problems such as air pollution, water scarcity, and heat illness in metropolitan areas.
+Moreover, because most cities have been built on rivers or coastal areas, cities are frequently vulnerable to the subsequent effects of sea level rise, which cause flooding and erosion; these effects are also connected with other urban environmental problems, such as subsidence and aquifer depletion.

 Energy and material resources

 The sheer size and complexity of megacities gives rise to enormous social and environmental challenges.
 Whether megacities can develop sustainably depends to a large extent on how they obtain, share, and manage their energy and material resources.
 There are correlations between electricity consumption, heating and industrial fuel use, ground transportation energy use, water consumption, waste generation, and steel production in terms of level of consumption and how efficiently they use resources.